 | Best overall support and edge | More movement than all-foam |

-| High responsiveness for turning | Less “hug” for plush lovers |
+| High responsiveness for turning | Less hug for plush lovers |

-| Cooler airflow feel than plush foam | Can feel springier to light sleepers |
+| Airflow feel compared with dense foam | Can feel springier to very light sleepers |

 Details